Trump and DeSantis jab at each other on campaign trail in 1st dueling appearances as 2024 candidates

 U.S. Sen. Tim Scott of South Carolina, former U.N.
 Ambassador Nikki Haley, former Arkansas Gov. Asa Hutchinson and biotech entrepreneur and “anti-woke” activist Vivek Ramaswamy are among the other candidates already in the race.

-Price reported from New York and Beaumont reported from Urbandale, Iowa.
-Associated Press writer Jill Colvin in New York contributed to this report.
+Price reported from New York and Peoples reported from Laconia, New Hampshire.
+Associated Press writers Jill Colvin in New York and Steve LeBlanc in Salem, New Hampshire, contributed to this report.

 Credit: AP